2001 Translation The 2001 Translation :

 1) Was Jesus in his Kingdom on that day?

-No. Jesus was not resurrected until two days later, and did not ascend into heaven until 40 days later.
-In John 20:17, after he was resurrected, Jesus said: ‘I haven’t ascended to the Father yet’.
+No. Jesus was not resurrected until days later and did not ascend into heaven until 40 days later.
+In John 20:17, after he was resurrected, Jesus said: ‘I haven’t ascended to the Father yet.’
 So Jesus himself says that he was not in his Kingdom on the day he died.
-He was dead.
+He could not be with the criminal in paradise on that same day.
+Jesus was dead.

 2) What is ‘paradise?’
 And did it exist on that day?